DCOR-dev/ckanext-dc_serve/README.rst

 - A route that makes the condensed dataset available via "/dataset/{id}/resource/{resource_id}/condensed.rtdc" (S3 object store data is made available via a redirect)
+- A route overriding the default route for downloading a resource via "/dataset/{id}/resource/{resource_id}/download/resource_name" (S3 object store data is made available via a redirect)
 - Extends the template to show a condensed resource download button

 - CLI: